esyede/alitphp/README.md

 Wait, 3 lines?
 Woohoo !!

-### Config flags
+### Config Flags
-Alit provide some config flags such as:
+Alit provide some configuration flags such as:
 ```ini
 ; for global hive assignment
 [global]